sandaiiyahh/Guessing-Game/README.md

 ## Description

-A basic guessing game the user gets five tries to guess a number between 1-100.
-They also get an option to use a hint button.
+A basic guessing game created during bootcamp where the user gets five tries to guess a number between 1-100.
+They also have an option to get one hint.

 Created using JavaScript, HTML, and CSS.